noun-ordered-list-1107454-C40801

 How to Use This Hub:

-Search or browse the Must-Know DDx Collection here:
+Search above or browse the Must-Know DDx collection here:

 Key Clinical Pearls:

-• Always consider the worst case scenario first.
-For any abnormal ECG finding, your first pass should explicitly consider acute coronary occlusion, malignant arrhythmia, hyperkalemia/toxicity, high-risk PE, tamponade, and aortic catastrophe when clinically plausible.
+• Always consider the worst-case diagnosis first.
+For any abnormal ECG, explicitly consider acute coronary occlusion, malignant arrhythmia, hyperkalemia or toxicity, high-risk PE, tamponade, and aortic catastrophe when clinically plausible.

 • Serial ECGs are a diagnostic tool.
-Dynamic change can confirm evolving ischemia, reperfusion, toxicity progression, or conduction deterioration.
-When in doubt, simply repeat an ECG.
+Dynamic change may expose evolving ischemia, reperfusion, worsening toxicity, or conduction deterioration.

 • Avoid single-lead thinking.
-Territorial coherence, reciprocal changes, QRS morphology, and comparison to prior tracings are often more informative than one single measurement.
+Territorial patterns, reciprocal change, QRS morphology, and comparison to prior ECGs are often more useful than any isolated finding.